 Mike was our substitute drummer in spring 2017 when Lex was in Austria, and now that Lex has moved to Austria sort of permanently, Mike has accepted our invitation to join the band as our full-time drummer, and we really love the guy.
 More details on Mike coming soon...

 Lex is our original drummer and a co-founder of the band.
 On September 4, 2017, Lex moved to Austria (following his Austrian wife and his dangerously cute daughter).
-We're not quite sure of his role in the band, but he is STILL in the band in one way or another.
-He's going to be back in the US occasionally, and he'll be joining us whenever that happens - perhaps as a second percussionist, or maybe a primary percussionist, or maybe he'll sing background vocals and play vibes.
+His role in the band has changed, but he is STILL in the band.
+He's going to be back in the US occasionally, and he'll be joining us whenever he can on...Vibraphone!
+All those years that he was playing the drums for us, nobody knew that he was a virtuoso on the vibes, but he returned to DC in Summer 2018 to join us on vibes for several gigs, and he dazzled everyone.
+So we look forward to Lex's many returns to our country and our band.
 He's also Lou's best collaborator for studio work, with valued overdub skills and helpful ideas on all aspects of the mixing process.
-The future is so uncertain, but we know that we're not letting Lex go.
-Even while in Austria, he remains a key part of our band's thought process.
-Some history: Lex is the ultimate genre-buster, studied percussion at Ithaca College and since has performed professionally in nearly every style of music from country to free jazz to symphony to circus band.
+Some history on Lex: He is the ultimate genre-buster, studied percussion at Ithaca College and since has performed professionally in nearly every style of music from country to free jazz to symphony to circus band.
 He has appeared with jazz notables such as George Benson, Joe Farrell, and Victor Lewis, and with rock legends Fleetwood Mac.
 He was an original member of touring rock band The Magnetics, and founder of the jazz ensemble ComplexBlue.

 Johannes Langkilde — keyboards of all kinds (piano, Hammond organ, Fender Rhodes...), harmonica, trumpet

 On our first CD, we were joined by saxophone powerhouse Tom Anderson, and Tom still joins us occasionally.
-Other recent guest stars include the great David Klein (who can be heard at Tryst in Adams Morgan on Thursday nights) on alto sax, Sajjad Khan on incredibly smooth and shredding lead guitar, Michael Sevener on harmonica, and Miles Spicer as guest bluesmaster.
-Most recently, we've been joined by the amazingly skilled and entertaining Justine Miller on trumpet and backing vocals, and we hope to see lots more of her in the future.
+Other recent guest stars include the great David Klein (who can be heard at Tryst in Adams Morgan on Thursday nights) on alto sax, Sajjad Khan on incredibly smooth and shredding lead guitar, Michael Sevener (who, like many members of this band, just moved to Europe - Northern Spain) on harmonica, and Miles Spicer as guest bluesmaster.
+Most recently, we've been joined by the amazingly entertaining Justine Miller on trumpet and backing vocals.

 And we shouldn't forget the great Mike Monseur at Bias Studios who has a great affinity for this music and works tirelessly to bring out our best whenever we can get our calendars organized for a little studio time.
 And we're always thankful to Mike Harvey at Actiondale who got us started with our recordings.
 We hope to work with him again sometime.